Marks & Spencer: Stores

-UK and Ireland
+Great Britain

-The largest shop is near Marble Arch, on Oxford Street in London, which has around 16000 m2 of shop floor (as noted above, a proposed redevelopment of this store was blocked in April 2022).
+The largest shop is near Marble Arch, on Oxford Street in London, which has around 16000 m2 of shop floor (as noted above, a proposed redevelopment of this store was blocked in April 2022, and then successfully appealed in February 2024).
 The second largest is in Cheshire Oaks, Ellesmere Port, which is the largest store outside of London.
 The third largest shop is at the Gemini Retail Park in Warrington.
 In 1999 M&S opened its shop in Manchester's Exchange Square, which was destroyed in the 1996 Manchester bombing and rebuilt.
 At re-opening, it was the largest M&S shop with 250000 sqft of retail space, but half was subsequently sold to Selfridges, the company's second site in Manchester.
 The smallest branch is a 'Marks & Spencer Penny Bazaar' clearance outlet located in the Grainger Market in Newcastle upon Tyne.

-M&S has opened a number of stores at out of town locations since a trend to build shopping centres away from town centres became popular in the 1980s.
+M&S has opened a number of stores at out-of-town sites since a trend to build shopping centres away from town centres began in the 1980s.
 The first was at the MetroCentre, Gateshead, Tyne and Wear, which opened in 1986.
 Another notable example is the store at the Merry Hill Shopping Centre at Brierley Hill, West Midlands.
-This store opened on 23 October 1990 shortly after the closure of stores in the nearby town centres of Dudley and West Bromwich; the Merry Hill store was not originally intended to replace these two town centre stores, but both the Dudley and West Bromwich stores had experienced a downturn in trade as the opening of the Merry Hill store loomed, and both stores were closed on 25 August 1990.
+This store opened in October 1990 shortly after the closure of stores in the nearby town centres of Dudley and West Bromwich; the Merry Hill store was not originally intended to replace these two town centre stores, but both the Dudley and West Bromwich stores had experienced a downturn in trade as the opening of the Merry Hill store loomed, and both stores were closed in August 1990.

-Before Christmas 2006, twenty-two M&S shops were open for 24-hour trading including stores at Bolton, Middlebrook and at the Abbey Centre, Newtownabbey, Northern Ireland.
+Before Christmas 2006, twenty-two M&S shops were open for 24-hour trading.

-In the Republic of Ireland, the company operates 17 stores employing 2,000 employees.
-Irish stores stock a range of Irish branded M&S products and M&S products part of its global network.
-As of September 2021, M&S Ireland stores are restructuring their product line for the Irish market due to EU-UK trade issues, with up to 800 products due to be dropped in Ireland.
-Furthermore, M&S Ireland confirmed it will increase the amount of Irish goods stocked at its stores.